express-rate-limit/express-rate-limit/readme.md

 Whether to enable support for headers conforming to the [ratelimit standardization draft](https://github.com/ietf-wg-httpapi/ratelimit-headers/blob/main/draft-ietf-httpapi-ratelimit-headers.md) adopted by the IETF (`RateLimit-Limit`, `RateLimit-Remaining`, and, if the store supports it, `RateLimit-Reset`).
+If set to `true`, the middleware also sends the `Retry-After` header on all blocked requests.
 May be used in conjunction with, or instead of the `legacyHeaders` option.

 Defaults to `false` (for backward compatibility, but its use is recommended).